ObjectiveSubject/oakland-pattern-portfolio/docs/alerts.md

 ## Variations

-Add `.flash-warn` or `.flash-error` to the flash message to make it orange or red, respectively.
+Add `.flash-warn` or `.flash-error` to the flash message to change the meaning and make it orange or red, respectively.
+Also be sure to change the `.flash-type` text to Warning or High Alert.

 {% example html %}
 <div class="flash flash-warn">